SoLoPO: Unlocking Long-Context Capabilities in LLMs via Short-to-Long Preference Optimization: Conclusion

 \section{Conclusion}

-In this work, we propose SoLoPO, a general framework for long-context preference optimization (PO).
-Our method decouples long-context PO into short-context PO and chosen-only short-to-long reward alignment, supported by both theoretical and empirical evidence.
-Experimental results demonstrate that SoLoPO consistently outperforms vanilla PO methods and enhances the model's generalization ability in handling long contexts across diverse domains and lengths, while significantly improving both data and training efficiency.
-SoLoPO highlights the importance of the connection between short and long texts, paving the way for more effective and scalable long-context alignment approaches.
+In this work, we propose \ours, a general framework for long-context preference optimization (PO).
+Our method decouples long-context PO into short-context PO and short-to-long reward alignment, supported by both theoretical and empirical evidence.
+Experimental results demonstrate that the \textit{chosen-only} variant of \ours consistently outperforms vanilla PO methods and enhances the model's generalization ability in handling long contexts across diverse domains and lengths, while significantly improving both data and training efficiency.
+SoLoPO highlights the importance of the connection between short and long texts, paving the way for more effective long-context alignment.

+{Our findings open up several promising avenues for future investigation, such as enhancing training efficiency for fully context-relevant tasks and exploring how the core ideas of \ours can inform the optimization of long-output generation tasks.
+A more detailed discussion is provided in Appendix~\ref{sec:limitations}.}